Egyptian court overturns ex-president Mursi's death sentence

-CAIRO Egypt's Court of Cassation on Tuesday overturned a death sentence against deposed president Mohammed Mursi of the Muslim Brotherhood and ordered a retrial.
+CAIRO (Reuters) - Egypt's Court of Cassation on Tuesday overturned a death sentence against deposed president Mohammed Mursi of the Muslim Brotherhood and ordered a retrial.

 Mursi was sentenced to death in June 2015 in connection with a mass jail break during Egypt's 2011 uprising.